-Notice is hereby given that an annual and special meeting (the "Meeting") of the shareholders ("Shareholders") of Zenyatta Ventures Ltd. (the "Corporation") will be held at the Toronto Board of Trade, 77 Adelaide Street West, Toronto, Ontario M5X 1C1, on September 10, 2013 at 4:30 p.m.
+Notice is hereby given that an annual and special meeting (the "Meeting") of the shareholders ("Shareholders") of Zenyatta Ventures Ltd. (the "Corporation") will be held at the Toronto Board of Trade, 77 Adelaide Street West, Toronto, Ontario M5X 1C1, on October 1, 2014 at 4:00 p.m.
 (Toronto time), for the following purposes:

-- 1. to receive and consider the financial statements of the Corporation for the year ended March 31, 2013 and the report of the auditors thereon; - 2. to appoint McGovern, Hurley, Cunningham, LLP, Chartered Accountants as the auditors of the Corporation for the ensuing year and to authorize the directors to fix their remuneration; - 3. to elect the directors of the Corporation for the ensuing year; - 4. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution to approve, for the ensuing year, the Corporation's incentive stock option plan that was adopted on August 1, 2010; - 5. to consider, and if deemed advisable, to pass, with or without variation, an ordinary resolution to confirm an amendment to the Corporation's By-Law No. 1 to add an advance notice requirement for nominations of directors by Shareholders in certain circumstances, as more particularly described in the management information circular of the Corporation dated July 26, 2013 (the "Circular"); and - 6. to transact such other business as may properly come before the Meeting or any adjournments or postponements thereof.
+- 1. to receive and consider the financial statements of the Corporation for the year ended March 31, 2014 and the report of the auditors thereon; - 2. to appoint McGovern, Hurley, Cunningham, LLP, Chartered Accountants as the auditors of the Corporation for the ensuing year and to authorize the directors to fix their remuneration; - 3. to elect the directors of the Corporation for the ensuing year; - 4. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution to approve, for the ensuing year, the Corporation's incentive stock option plan that was adopted on August 1, 2010; and - 5. to transact such other business as may properly come before the Meeting or any adjournments or postponements thereof.